miro-jelaska/alexa-real-estate-agent/README.md

 # 2. How to replicate

-# 3. How to replicate
+# 3. Implementation of state machine